European equity capital markets activity hits highest since 2007

-European IPO activity has tripled year-on-year to $12 billion, helped by the flotations this week of Denmark's ISS ISSAS.CO and Britain's Poundland PLND.L among others.
+European IPO activity has tripled year-on-year to $12 billion, helped by the flotations this week of Denmark's ISS and Britain's Poundland among others.

 Investors worldwide have rushed to cash in on Europe's nascent recovery this year, despite the turmoil in Ukraine which has delayed several listings by Russian companies.